 capability

-Utilising an education in building construction and structural engineering along with many years of experience, conceptual ideas and designs can be envisioned and translated to be become reality by creating construction drawings that allows them to be built practically.
+Utilising an education in building construction, structural engineering, design and drafting skills along with many years of experience Stephen is able to envision conceptual ideas and designs so that they can be translated into reality by creating construction drawings that allows them to be built practically.

 Careful consideration of schedule, planning, construction methods and material selection allow the designs to be realized with construction drawings in a cost conscious and timely manner.